 We have also added digital radiography to diagnosis dental abnormalities like never before.

-We recently added our ultrasound machine to improve our diagnostic abilities and Dr. Shaw is an experienced sonographer from her work at FVARC.
+We recently added our ultrasound machine to improve our diagnostic abilities.
 Ultrasound is a means of seeing what lies beneath the surface by sending sound waves into it and creating an image that represents the way the waves bounce off the organs.
 This is a non-invasive way to image your pet's internal organs and is used for many purposes including: pregnancy, biopsy and urine collection, cancer staging, fluid and solid organ analysis of the chest or bell.
 We also are able to exchange the video/images with our local referral center though our radiograph computer.